bartosz-bear/bartosz-bear/README.md

 ## ⚡ Profile

-Over the years I've developed several data-centric applications for extracting, transforming, loading and visualising mostly financial information.
+Over the years I've developed several data-centric applications for extracting, transforming, loading and visualising financial information.
 I'm a generalist with a broad range of technologies under my belt with a strong core in Python, SQL and data.
-I've worked in many different countries (Poland, Switzerland, China, US, UK) and I have excellent communication and presentaion skills.
+I've worked in many different countries (Poland, Switzerland, China, US, UK) and I have excellent communication and presentation skills.

 My philosophy and mindset revolves around the following concepts: